If you’re anything like me, sometimes your child’s behavior baffles you.

 Get them involved in different activities from a young age.
 From art to karate, music, dance or gymnastics, your options are limitless.
 Eventually, you will be able to identify those activities which are clearly a great fit for your child even if you could never imagine yourself enjoying them.

-In helping your child to find his or her interest, it’s important for you to also bear in mind that kids can be extremely fickle.
-A love for soccer last week, can be short lived when they realize that they hate it this week because their best friend isn’t doing it.
+In helping your child to find his or her interests, it’s important for you to also bear in mind that kids can be extremely fickle.
+A love for soccer last week can be short lived when they realize that they hate it this week because their best friend isn’t doing it.
 Don’t be too disappointed.
-Simply pay attention and don’t be afraid to let go of your inhibitions and join in the activity which your child loves.
+Simply pay attention and don’t be afraid to let go of your inhibitions and join in the activity that your child loves.

 Whenever your child tells you with excitement about something that they have accomplished, they are trying to bond with you.
 Be a supportive listener and always respond with interest!